 Ashwagandha Dosage

-Research shows that an effective dose of ashwagandha is generally between 100 to 1,200mg, with the most common range between 300 to 600mg per day.
+Research indicates that an effective ashwagandha dose ranges from 100 to 1,200mg, with the most common range being 300 to 600mg daily.

-When choosing a supplement, it should also be standardized to contain 5 to 10% withanolides, as these are the most important bioactive compounds in ashwagandha.
+When selecting a supplement, ensure it’s standardized to contain 5 to 10% withanolides, as these represent the most important bioactive compounds in ashwagandha.

 Is Cycling with Ashwagandha Safe?

-Ashwagandha is generally recognized as safe when consumed in the recommended amount.
-There still are possible side effects, though, such as:
+Ashwagandha is generally recognized as safe when consumed in recommended amounts.
+However, possible side effects include:

 - Headache